MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/index.md

 ### Connect Outside Tools
 Connect PowerBI or Grafana for visualization, automate data jobs with Python or Azure Data Factory, explore your data with Azure Data Explorer.
 See [Connectivity]('https://docs.microsoft.com/en-us/gaming/playfab/features/insights/insights/connectivity') for details.

+### Export Original or Cleaned Data
+Use the automated export service to export all your data to Azure Blob or AWS S3.
+See [Exporting Data]('https://docs.microsoft.com/en-us/gaming/playfab/features/insights/insights/export') for details.

 ### Bring Your Own Datasets
 Ingest your own custom datasets with [Management Commands]('https://review.docs.microsoft.com/en-us/gaming/playfab/features/insights/explorer/management-commands?branch=managementcommands').
 Merge your custom Playstream events, standard Playstream events, and custom uploaded data to create more robust datasets.

 ### GDPR Compliant
 Standard reporting is tracked and GDPR compliant.
 Simply call the playfab GDPR delete request and we'll do the rest.
 Have custom data you need to delete?
 No problem, use the [Management Commands]('https://review.docs.microsoft.com/en-us/gaming/playfab/features/insights/explorer/management-commands?branch=managementcommands') to maintain your custom data.

+## Insights
+Overall PlayFab Insights provides a flexible and extensible data environment with all elements needed to operate your game in a live environment.